L-based numerical linked cluster expansion for square lattice models: Heisenberg model

 In Fig.~\ref{fig:AF_E_bare}, we show results obtained for the energy of the Heisenberg model as a function of the temperature using the bare sums of the site, square, and the strong embedding {\LL} expansions.
 The NLCE results are compared to QMC results obtained using the SSE technique~\cite{R_Yu, rigol_bryant_07a}, which can be thought of as being the exact results at those temperatures.
-Despite having a substantially different number of clusters and orders included in the expansion, the results for the square and the strong embedding {\LL} expansions can be seen to be qualitatively similar.
+Despite having substantially different number of clusters and orders included in the expansion, the results for the square and the strong embedding {\LL} expansions are qualitatively similar.
 They converge to lower temperatures than those of the site expansion.
-When converged (i.e., when in agreement), all the NLCE results agree with the QMC ones.
+When converged, i.e., when in agreement, all the NLCE results agree with the QMC ones.
 At the scale of the plot, the two orders of the strong embedding {\LL} expansion overlap with each other and with the QMC results at temperatures $T \gtrsim 0.6$.
-The inset in Fig.~\ref{fig:AF_E_bare} shows that order 4 of Wynn's resummation produces energies that are close to the QMC results, and improves with increasing the order of the resummation (other orders not shown for clarity), down to temperatures $T\sim 0.15$.
+The inset in Fig.~\ref{fig:AF_E_bare} shows that order 4 of Wynn's resummation for the the \LL~expansion produces energies that are close to the QMC results, and the agreement improves with increasing the order of the resummation (other orders not shown for clarity), down to temperatures $T\sim 0.15$.
 This is similar to what was reported in Ref.~\cite{rigol_bryant_07a} when Wynn's resummation was used for the site expansion.
-The inset in Fig.~\ref{fig:AF_E_bare} also shows that the Euler transformation extends the region of convergence down to $T\sim 0.35$.
-In contrast to the site and {\LL} expansions, there are too few orders of the square expansion for resummations to produce meaningful improvements.
+In contrast, the results of order 2 of Wynn's resummation (the highest order accessible) for the square expansion, which are also shown in the inset, make apparent that there are not enough orders of the square expansion for Wynn's resummation to produce significant improvements for this model.
+The inset in Fig.~\ref{fig:AF_E_bare} further shows that the Euler transformation for the \LL~expansion gives results that are close to the exact ones up to $T\sim 0.35$.